-The Texas Rising Star program offers three levels of quality certification, which are 2-Star, 3-Star, and 4-Star.
+The Texas Rising Star program offers three levels of quality certification, which are which are Two-Star, Three-Star, and Four-Star

 Texas Rising Star certification criteria are based on the following types of measures:

 If an early learning program meets all the structural measures for Texas Rising Star certification, the score of the points-based measures are used to determine the star level for each category and ultimately for the program as a whole.
 Points-based measures are scored and awarded through both in-person observation and document review.

 A Texas Rising Star assessment assigns each of the four certification categories a star level based on the average score across the points-based subcategory measures.
 Additionally, each category is assigned a specific weight that is used to calculate the program’s overall star level.
 Category 2, Teacher-Child Interactions, has the highest weight at 40 percent since teacher-child interactions are known to correlate strongly with high-quality care and positive child outcomes.